Mirk95/DoublePendulum/README.md

 During the development of the project, the following programming choices were
 taken:
-- To make the trajectory displayed by double pendulums more presentable, the gravitational constant has been replaced with a time scale factor `TSCALE`, equals to 0.1.
+- To make the trajectory displayed by double pendulums more presentable, the gravitational constant `GRAVITY` has been moltiplied by a time scale factor `TSCALE`, equals to 0.1.
 - To avoid having a gui too full of pendulums, the maximum number of pendulums `MAX_P` has been set to 7.
 In this way, pendulums will have all the colors described in the standard VGA.
-- The maximum number of previous points shown in the trajectory `TLEN` has been set to 40.
+- The maximum number of previous points shown in the trajectory `TLEN` has been set to 10.

 ## Tasks
 - **N** double pendulum tasks: each task has to compute the accelerations of